PatriciaHuang99/CS-Matcher/README.md

-# CS Matcher (Classmate Social Web Application)
+# CS Matcher (Classmate Social Web Application):blush:

 CS Matcher is a web application designed to help students develop their social networks by connecting them with like-minded classmates.
-It utilises a combination of React, Django, and SQLite Database, along with the Stable Roommates Matching Algorithm, to facilitate efficient and effective matching between students.
+It utilises a combination of React, Django, and SQLite Database, along with the Stable Roommates Matching Algorithm, to facilitate efficient and effective matching between students.:fire::fire::fire:

 ## ![Alt screenshot](images/LoginPage.png "Optional Title")